monikase/AI_Ethics/Fairness_Audit_Playbook/2_FDST.md

 ### 4.4 Usage Guide

 The Fairness Definition Selection Tool should be applied after completing the Historical Context Assessment and before model optimization.
+The tool does not assume that a single fairness definition is sufficient; multiple complementary definitions may be selected depending on domain risk.

 #### Step 1: Complete Historical Context Assessment
 - Identify structural inequalities, historical exclusion patterns, and relevant protected attributes.